 This Call For Submissions is for art installations at the Adams Square Mini Park Gas Station.

-The Arts and Culture Commission of the City of Glendale (City) is requesting proposals from creative artists who would like to temporarily display unique art in the Adams Square Mini Park Gas Station (ASMPGS).
+The Arts and Culture Commission of the City of Glendale is requesting proposals from creative artists to temporarily display a unique installation in the Adams Square Mini Park Gas Station (ASMPGS).
 The City's Community Services & Parks Department (CSP) owns the ASMPGS, a historic 1936 Streamline Moderne Gas Station building listed on the Glendale Register of Historic Resources.
 Art is displayed on a rotational basis in the ASMPGS.